kingdonb/materialize-jekyll/about.md

 For details about that issue, please read the [Release v2.20.1 Postmortem](/blog/posts/announcements/release-v2-20-1-postmortem).

-**This upgrade is not reversible, so you must take care.** It would be wise, and is stronly recommended, to take a snapshot of any `database` S3 buckets first before upgrading, if feasible within your cluster's particular setup.
+**This upgrade is not reversible, so you must take care.** It would be wise, and is strongly recommended, to take a snapshot of any `database` S3 buckets first before upgrading, if feasible within your cluster's particular setup.

 The upgrade is not reversible because Postgres database upgrades are not